This blog was first published in Apr 2017 ; I re-edited it on Jan 2020.

 This Friday, I’m doing a presentation on « Spaying and Neutering in Canines & Felines ».

-« Younger me » used to think that everything was said and done around this topic.
+« Younger me » used to think that everything had been said and done on this topic.

 The rule of diestrus

-Fortunately for « younger me », there are few things that haven’t changed.
+Fortunately for « younger me », few things on this topic haven’t changed.

 For instance : spaying bitches during diestrus.

 This is something I used to constantly repeat to our veterinary students back in the days in Paris,